xtawa/astro-theme-retypeset/src/content/posts/retypeset_modified-en.md

 ---
-title: 向您介绍 PaperWeave 主题
+title: Introducing PaperWeave Theme
 published: 2025-12-13T21:25:00
-description: 一款 Astro 主题，基于 Retypeset 进行二次修改，增加搜索、说说、统计等功能
+description: An Astro theme based on Retypeset with modifications, adding search, casual, statistics and other features
 updated: ""
 tags:
   - Retypeset